petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/channel-defaults/setting-channel-defaults.md

 ## Default Shipping Options

 The default shipping value is determined by existing priority settings for the channel.
-If other shipping options are available, you can select one of them as the default.
-To do this,
+If other shipping options are available, you can select one of them as the default:

 1. Go to *Shipping Options* and click *Edit* for the desired channel.

-1. Select a *shipping option*.
+1. Select a shipping option.

 1. Click *Save*.